 Complementary and Integrative Medicine/

 Naturopathic physicians care for patients of all ages and genders.
-Naturopathic physicians tailor their treatment protocols to suit each patient as an individual, placing a strong emphasis upon prevention and self-care.
+Naturopathic physicians tailor their treatment protocols for each patient, placing a strong emphasis upon prevention and self-care.
 Naturopathic medicine is based upon six fundamental principles:

 Naturopathic physicians collaborate with all other branches of medical science, referring patients to conventional health care practitioners for diagnosis or treatment when appropriate.